It’s easy to make boiled shrimp for shrimp cocktail. Simply drop the shrimp into boiling water, turn the heat off, and set your timer for 10 minutes.

 How long does it take to boil raw shrimp?

 Not long!
 Shrimps are always ready fast, because they are so small.
 When making boiled shrimp, you add them to boiling water, turn the heat off, then allow them to cook in the water for 10 minutes.
-However, you do need to chill boiled shrimp before serving.
+However, you do need to chill them before serving.
 So take that into account when timing your meal.

 How to serve boiled shrimp